Niche-538/UniGenie/README.md

 # UniGenie
-Course project for graduate level course CEN5035 - Software Engineering A website that acts as a guide about the universities to potential students whole throughout the globe assisting them in their study abroad journey.<br>
+Course project for graduate level course CEN5035 - Software Engineering.<br>
+A website that acts as a guide about the universities to potential students whole throughout the globe assisting them in their study abroad journey.<br>
 It also allows aspirants to interact with each other using one-to-one messaging.<br>
 The website also features a blogging section where users can post blogs.